-It is a windy day that goes from long-sleeves to short-sleeves off all day.
+It is a windy day that goes from long-sleeves to short-sleeves on and off all day.
 The countryside is spectacular.

 Now the path heads through switchbacks down to the very bottom.
 If you look closely in the center of the pic you'll see the path from hell on the other side.
 At this point we don't know it's the path from hell and we go down blissfully unaware, looking forward to lunch at the bottom.

 It starts out benignly enough but turns downright torturous, so steep that every step takes all you have and then some to hoist your other foot up to take the next step, going on and on and on and never ending because every time you think the top is just around the bend, it goes up some more.
 Here's what we discover: just because you find some cute little cans of 8% mojito and cosmo-flavored gin and tonic at M&S doesn’t mean it’s a good idea to down them at lunch while at the bottom of hell's own.
 We are forced to walk up not only with a full stomach but also a tad tipsy.
 Lesson learned.
 Hopefully.